-5.4.1.1 The Humber LEP previously received in February 2012, capital funding of £8,097,724, funds which are held by Hull City Council as accountable body.
-The Growing Places Fund was designed to support key infrastructure projects designed to unlock wider economic growth, create jobs and build houses in England through providing access to low cost finance, especially where development had been stalled or delayed due to instances of prior lack of investment in infrastructure or land assembly through market or the planning process.

-5.4.1.2 From this funding, the Humber LEP developed the Business Loan Fund programme which has been administered almost unchanged and without break since its inception.
-The current Business Loan Fund programme is described in full in Schedule 2 current programme with a refreshed programme developed, agreed by the Board and launched on 1st April 2022.

-5.4.1.3 Following the transfer of the programme and full funds to the HEY LEP, the fund remains open to applications on the existing basis.
+- 5.4.1.1 The Humber LEP previously received in February 2012, capital funding of £8,097,724, funds which are held by Hull City Council as accountable body.
+The Growing Places Fund was designed to support key infrastructure projects designed to unlock wider economic growth, create jobs and build houses in England through providing access to low cost finance, especially where development had been stalled or delayed due to instances of prior lack of investment in infrastructure or land assembly through market or the planning process. - 5.4.1.2 From this funding, the Humber LEP developed the Business Loan Fund programme which has been administered almost unchanged and without break since its inception.
+The current Business Loan Fund programme is described in full in Schedule 2 - 5.4.1.3 Following the transfer of the programme and full funds to the HEY LEP, the fund remains open to applications on the existing basis.
 The HEY LEP Board is required to formally agree the use for existing and recycled funds.
-It is expected that by 31st July 2021 the HEY LEP Board will agree to put a hold on the